TessCreative/english-for-designers/05-Storytelling/process.md

 ## Process

-Choosing a topic for my presentation was pretty straightforward process.
+Choosing a topic for my presentation was a pretty straightforward process.
 At first, I wasn't really sure about which of the many things I care about I want to talk.
 I made a list, and then I thought, why not to talk about the current issue that brought me here, and which connects all of my favourite things.

-## Mindmap
+## Mind Map

 ![Screenshot 2024-03-20 at 8 25 44](https://github.com/TessCreative/english-for-designers/assets/149793815/ddff436d-dbc1-4c10-9fed-21c0807f82f8)

-Then, I created a mindmap, but it was too messy even for me 😁 I kept it, anyway, and worked with it as a basic source of my thoughts when I made a clearer list of what I want to talk about.
-In the end, they conected some of the thoughts from the mindmap in different ways while keeping the main topic, making it more consistent.
-These were meant for me to keep me in track of the structure of my presentation, co I wouldn't forgot what I want to talk about and in which order.
+Then, I created a mind map, but it was too messy even for me 😁 I kept it, anyway, and worked with it as a basic source of my thoughts when I made a clearer list of what I want to talk about.
+In the end, they connected some of the thoughts from the min dmap in different ways.
+Yet, they still kept the main topic, making it more consistent.
+These were meant for me to keep me in track of the structure of my presentation.
+Like this, I couldn't forgot what I want to talk about, and in which order.

 ## Content